ItsSunnyMonster/ItsSunnyMonster/README.md

 oh yeah btw the repositories you see below? the only one that I haven't abandoned is smve and it's only slightly dormant because of the aforementioned maths exam

+if you wish contact me on discord **itssunnymonster**, just please don't spam me ty

 <!--
 **ItsSunnyMonster/ItsSunnyMonster** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.